Ultimate Guide to the Ketogenic Diet

 • Ketohealthiness

-Ketohealthiness 8 months ago
+Ketohealthiness a year ago

 I am really having a hard time with how much to eat of what!
 Sometime too much fat and not enough protein or carbs.
 I’m fining I’m finishing my day to enter my fast with only 1300-1400 cals for the day.
 I dont know how to find a group for support.
 Learning curves for this noob for sure